 There have been customers whose accounts were closed right after they were opened which was caused by another department that was using EWS services.
 Checks can also get denied if something negative appears on your EWS profiling.

-Now it is true that not all the people using banks are plotting money laundering schemes or making counterfeit currency, but EWS runs on AI software which can screen you based on the activity regardless of what you were aiming to do or what your intentions were.
+Now it is true that not all the people using banks are plotting money laundering schemes or making counterfeit currency, but EWS runs on AI software that can screen you based on the activity regardless of what you were aiming to do.
 These are machine errors that can be corrected by filing a dispute.
 That is the reason why sometimes you can get a hit just because of something very negligible and is due to an error.
 There can also be discrepancies, for example, you may owe a small fee to a previous bank and that point can still stay on the EWS system even if you paid the fee with a fine.

 Different companies and reporting agencies are reporting to the banks and most of the time it is very cumbersome to keep a track record of all of these.
 Therefore, it is important to know what kind of reporting services your bank uses.
 There are a number of them.
 Some banks use EWS, and others use ChexSystems or TeleCheck.
 Most of the banks are using ChexSystems nowadays.